megabyte-labs/Bodega/docs/usage.md

  * `always` (default) always attempt to invoke the task regardless of the number of previous executions
  * `once` only invoke this task once regardless of the number of references
+ * `once_system` only invoke this task once across multiple invocations of Task.
+ It persists tasks that ran previously within the `~/.cache/task` directory
  * `when_changed` only invokes the task once for each unique set of variables passed into the task